At Doagh Primary School we are committed to teaching the N.I Curriculum within a rich, stimulating, safe, positive and happy learning environment.

 A structured phonics programme is used throughout the school to help develop reading and writing skills.
 This ensures consistency of approach in all classes, which is advantageous for the children.

-During the academic year 2018/19 we introduced a new reading scheme into school, which we hope to further extend this incoming year.
+During the academic year 2018/19 we introduced a new reading scheme into school, which we continue to extend each academic year.

 MATHEMATICS & NUMERACY

 Throughout primary school, children will engage in a wide range of purposeful activities which will involve them in different modes of mathematical learning, including playing, exploring and investigating, doing and observing, talking and listening, asking questions, reflecting, drafting, reading and recording.